mariadb-corporation/skysql-api-cli/docs/rst/skysqlcli_get.rst

 ::

   -h, --help   help for get
-  -l, --limit int   Number of records to return (default 10)

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~